davnav/rustgeeks/rustadd.md

 **Problem:**

->Create a function to add 2 numbers in Rust.
+>Create a function to add 2 numbers in Rust

 **Solution**